nelcode-lee/Advanced_visualisations/README.md

 Advanced Visualisations using seaborn (Movie Analytics)

-Scope: Analise dataset of Movie ratings to find information that can help us to understand the and interpret the relatinships between:
+Scope: Analise dataset of Movie ratings to find information that can help us to understand them and interpret the relationships between:
 Audience Rating
-Critic Ratig
+Critic Rating
 Genre
 Budget